 It came quickly, with no warning whatsoever.
 “Stupefy!”

-I fell to the floor in a thud, the sword landing with a clatter next to me.
-It had been a weak Stunner - my vision was fading in an out, and I could still make sense of what was around me - but it’d worked.
+I fell to the floor with a thud, the Sword clattering to the ground next to me.
+It had been a weak Stunner — my vision was fading in an out, yet I could still make sense of what was around me — but it’d worked.
 My whole body felt like it’d been turned to lead.
-I couldn’t move a finger - all the feeling had been oozed out of me, replaced by something heavy and metallic and pounding.
+I couldn’t move a finger — all the feeling had oozed out of me, replaced with something heavy and metallic and pounding.

 I heard footsteps near me.
-Through my bleary eyes, if I squinted, I could just barely make out a pair of black dress shoes, encrusted with mud.
-Then, there was a scraping sound as one of the Death Eaters picked up the sword, chuckling darkly.
+Through my bleary eyes, if I squinted, I could just barely make out a pair of black dress shoes, encrusted with mud and above them, an ankle tattoo.
+Two symmetrical diamonds, stamped into hairy bare skin.
+Then, there was a scraping sound as one of the Death Eaters picked up the Sword, chuckling darkly.